dennisnordberg/julia-school/content/julia/dataframes.md

 │ 2   │ Lunar Rover │ 12       │ Neil's used car          │
 ```

-### Code walkthrough

-As usual on this site, I've broken up the code above for easier reading.
+Let's walk through that code line by line:

+> `rovers = filter(`
+>
-First, we create a variable, `rovers`, which we'll use to store the filtered, Rover-only version of the master dataframe, `inventory`.
-No Venus Explorers welcome here!
+> Here we create a variable named `rovers`, which we'll use to store the filtered, dataframe we're about to create.
+We'll use Julia's built-in `filter` function to do so.
+This function takes two "arguments", or inputs, inside its brackets---these are covered below.

-On the other side of the equals sign, we're using the `filter` function, which takes two arguments.
+> `x -> any(occursin.(["Rover"], x.item)),`
+>

-The first argument is the change we want to make, which in our case will be to identify all rows in the `item` column containing the word "Rover".
+> The first "argument" is the rule for the filtering.
+In our case, we want to include only the rows which contain the word "Rover" in the `item` column.

-The second argument is the dataframe we want to reference.
-In our case, that's `inventory`.

-Let's go back to the first argument---the identification of each "Rover" in the `item` column.

-It looks like this:

-`x -> any(occursin.(["Rover"], x.item))`
+>

-If you look closely, that's actually a function.
-It's not a named function like `print("Hello world")`, which is sensibly named "print".
+> If you look closely, our rule is actually a function.
+It's not a named function like `print()`.
+>

-Rather, it's an "anonymous" function, because it doesn't have a name.
+> Rather, it's an "anonymous" function, because it doesn't have a name.
 Specifically, it's a "stabby lambda" anonymous function.
-"Stabby" because it has a stabby arrow: `->`.
+"Stabby" because it has a stabby arrow, like this:
+>
+> `->`
+>

-And the reason we're using an anonymous rather than named function is because we're only using it once, and it's more concise this way.
-Whereas our `print` function we might use every second day.
+> And the reason we're using an anonymous rather than named function is because we're only using it once, and it's more concise this way.
+Whereas we might use our `print` function every second day, so it makes sense for it to have a name.
+>

-So what does this "stabby lambda" anonymous function actually do?
+> So what does this "stabby lambda" anonymous function actually do?

-Right, now we're getting down to it.
-Bear with me.
 It says for a given `x`, are there `any` occasions where `"Rover"` occurs in the item column (`x.item`).

-And because this stabby lambda function is inside another function, the `filter()` function, we're doing some filtering.
-As above, the second argument inside `filter()` is simply the dataframe we want Julia to filter: `inventory`.
-So that's how we end up with a dataframe named `rovers` which is Rover-only subset of our `inventory` dataframe.
+And because we're using it inside our `filter` function, we are filtering by this rule, this anonymous function.

+> `inventory`
+>
+> The second "argument" is the dataframe we want to reference.
+In our case, that's the `inventory` dataframe.

+> `)`
+>
+> Here we close the `filter` function we began using in the first line.

 ## How to join two dataframes in Julia